spiral/docs/database/introspection.md

 Spiral Database layer provides the ability to read and analyze basic properties of a given database or given table.
 In addition to that, the DBAL contains a mechanism used to convert sets of column types specific to some DBMS into a limited set of "abstract" types available for the user.

 ## List of database tables
-Once you have received an instance of `Database` you can check if the desired table exists using the `hasTable` method.
+Once you have received an instance of `DatabaseInterface` you can check if the desired table exists using the `hasTable` method.

 ```php
 if ($database->hasTable('users')) {